carlossalasamper/inversiland/README.md

 ## License

-The Inversify Sugar source code is made available under the [MIT license](./LICENSE).
+The Inversiland source code is made available under the [MIT license](./LICENSE).

 Some of the dependencies are licensed differently, with the BSD license, for example.